greymd/teip/README.md

 ```

 The empty result is replaced with an empty string.
-Therefore, D, E, and F chunks are replaced with empty as expected.
+Therefore, D, E, and F are replaced with empty as expected.

 ```bash
 $ echo ABCDEF | teip -s -og . -- grep '[ABC]'